Frequently Asked Questions

 • No inheritance — Unless you choose specific features, such as a spouse’s pension or a guaranteed period, payments usually stop when you die and nothing is left to pass on.

-Pension drawdown (also known as flexi-access drawdown) is a way of taking money from your pension pot while keeping the rest invested.
-Instead of buying an annuity, you leave your pension invested and withdraw income as and when you need it.
+Pension drawdown (also called flexi-access drawdown) is a way of taking money out of your pension pot once you are 55 or older (rising to 57 from 2028).
+Instead of buying an annuity, which gives you a guaranteed income for life, your money stays invested and you can choose how much to withdraw and when.

 • Flexible access to your money — Pension drawdown lets you choose how much income to take and when, allowing you to tailor withdrawals to suit your lifestyle and spending needs.